business

 ASO Implications

-Freemium apps have a significant ASO advantage: they are free to download, which means the conversion rate from listing view to install is much higher than paid apps.
-This higher conversion rate generates more downloads, which improves download velocity, which improves keyword rankings.
+Freemium apps hold a significant App Store Optimization (ASO) advantage: zero cost means the conversion rate from listing view to install far exceeds that of paid apps.
+More downloads boost download velocity, which lifts keyword rankings.

-The trade-off is that freemium users who never convert to paid still contribute to your download metrics and engagement signals.
-From a pure ASO perspective, this is positive.
+The trade-off: users who never upgrade still contribute to download metrics and engagement signals.
+From a pure ASO perspective, those free users help.
 From a business perspective, you need enough paid conversions to sustain the product.

 Designing the Paywall